Create a Table in Microsoft Access 2013

-What we are doing at this stage, is creating the column names, specifying the type of data that can be entered into them, and setting default values.
+What we just did was create the column names and specify the type of data that can be entered into them.
 Restricting the data type for each column is very important and helps maintain data integrity.
-For example, it can prevent us from accidentally entering an email address into a field for storing the current date.
+It can ensure that the user enters the data in the intended format.
+It can also guard against accidents like for example, inadvertently entering an email address into a field for storing the current date.